 1. LiftMaster 8500 Elite Series 8500 Jackshaft Operator

-This garage door opener is listed as our best of the best, and for good reason.
+This garage door opener is listed as my best of the best, and for good reason.
 It’s a fantastic example of how a well-engineered garage door opener will make a difference in your home, especially if it makes use of some of the latest and greatest technologies.
-While it’s definitely one of the more over-engineered pieces of work you’re going to see out there, you’ll nonetheless have a great experience with this top-of-the-line unit if you bring it home.
+While it’s definitely one of the more over-engineered garage door opener models you’re going to see out there, you’ll nonetheless have a great experience with this top-of-the-line unit if you bring it home.

 There are downsides, of course.
 It’s not compatible with all types of garage doors so certain garage owners aren’t going to be able to use this machine.
 There are also some fairly major issues that surround the software that accompanies the unit, which can change over time.
 If you’re looking for something that’s going to be incredibly quiet and powerful, though, this might be a great choice.
 Just make sure that you have a garage door that will be able to work with this machine and you’ll get one of the quietest experiences on the market today.